Stokes 'deeply sorry' to hear of discrimination

 "The game should be enjoyed without fear of discrimination."

-"To the people involved within the game who have been made to feel unwelcome, I am deeply sorry to hear of your experiences," Stokes said.
+"To the people involved within the game who have been made to feel unwelcome, I am deeply sorry to hear of your experiences," Stokes said in his statement.

 "Cricket needs to celebrate diversity on all fronts, as without diversity it would not be the game it is today.

-"We must go further and be more inclusive and diverse because the game I love and millions worldwide love should be enjoyed without fear of discrimination or judgement whether due to upbringing, race or gender.
+"We must go further and be more inclusive and diverse because the game I love and millions worldwide love should be enjoyed without fear of discrimination or judgement whether due to upbringing, race or gender."

+The report says the influence of private schools in developing cricketers and the lack of cricket in state schools is partly to blame for "elitism and class-based discrimination".

+Some 58% of men to play for England in 2021 were privately educated, significantly higher than the 7% of the general population who went to private school.

-"Everyone has a different story to tell.
+"Everyone has a different story to tell," Stokes said.

 "I am Ben Stokes, born in New Zealand, a state educated pupil who dropped out of school at 16 with one GCSE in PE.

-"I needed help with the spelling and grammar in this speech and am currently sitting here as the England men's Test captain.
+"I needed help with the spelling and grammar in this speech and am currently sitting here as the England men's Test captain."

-"It is clear there is so much more the game has to do and as players we really want to be a part of that to ensure this is truly a sport for everyone."